 - Add water to the powder and keep mixing until a paste is formed, having the consistency of a steamed broth. (neither too thin nor too thick)

-- Add salt or cornstarch to thicken the paste for easier application.
+- Add salt or cornstarch to thicken the paste for a more straightforward application.

 - Leave the mixture for an hour.